-Why should we switch to Airplane Mode while flying?
+Why should we switch on Airplane Mode while flying?

 Have you ever wondered why we should switch our mobile phones to Airplane Mode while flying?
 Or what even is Airplane Mode and what does it do?

 What is Airplane Mode?

 Airplane Mode, or otherwise known as Flight Mode is the option to turn off and disable all Bluetooth, Wi-Fi, cellular data and GPS network connections on your mobile phone.
 Hence, if you turn on this setting, you will be unable to send or receive calls and texts.

 However, this does not mean that your phone will be entirely useless while on Airplane Mode.
 Since only functions that require transmission signals (that connects your mobile phone to mobile phone towers) will be disabled, feel free to rock on to music stored in your phone (Spotify Premium saves the day) or watch Netflix episodes you have pre-downloaded into your phone.

 Plus, since turning on Airplane Mode means that your mobile phone will not be searching for signals from mobile phone towers, this can actually help extend your phone's battery life.

 Why do we have to switch our phones to it while flying then?